Samantha-Source/Samantha-Brown-Portfolio-Page/README.md

 # Portfolio-Page
  Samantha Brown's Portfolio Page

 This is the initial portfolio page being created as part of Thinkful's prep course for engineering.
-It will be updated frequently as I gain new skills and progress as a developer.
+It will be updated periodically as I gain new skills and progress as a developer.
 This page will be a place for me to show off my skills and to play with new things that I learn - it will also serve to show employers and other developers who I am and what I bring to the table.

 Created by Samantha M. Brown - 2022